For more information on health insurance, visit our Health Insurance Guide.

 Although some alternative procedures and products are now covered by insurance, there are still many limitations placed on them when it comes to costs.
 Ultimately, limited coverage can mean limited benefits for the patient.

 One option for obtaining coverage for alternative medicine costs is through a Health Savings Account (HSA).
-Implemented by the U.S. Department of Treasury in 2003, HSAs are available to individuals with high-deductible health plans who do not receive additional coverage (including Medicare).
+HSAs are available to individuals with high-deductible healthcare plans who don’t receive additional coverage (including Medicare).
 Money deposited into this account is tax deductible and tax-free when used for medical purposes; this enables account holders to undergo periodic medical evaluations, receive immunizations, and obtain screenings for cancer, heart disease, infectious diseases, and other conditions.
 Additionally, the extra savings can help policyholders avoid the financial stresses of any health insurance loopholes of a high-deductible plan.

 Another option is a Flexible Spending Arrangement (FSA).
 Money placed into an FSA is pre-tax, but it must be used by year’s end for health care costs.
-According to Daily Finance, an FSA may cover certain alternative services, such as hypnotherapy, acupuncture, and chiropractic care, as well as programs that aid in addiction recovery.
+FSA funds may sometimes cover certain alternative services, such as hypnotherapy, acupuncture, and chiropractic care, as well as programs that aid in addiction recovery.

 The Best and Worst Alternative Care Coverage